The poly community – part 4/4: What is Lovebombing?

 Update, October 2019:

-The Netflix series You Me Her – the first TV series that revolves around a polyamorous triad – features an episode where the three go to a poly workshop (Season 4, Episode 5, “Santa Claus Rides Loch Ness Monster into Atlantis!”).
+The Netflix series You Me Her – the first TV series that revolves around a polyamorous triad as main characters – features an episode where the established triad goes to a poly workshop (Season 4, Episode 5, “Santa Claus Rides Loch Ness Monster into Atlantis!”).
 The workshop leader and the participants shame them because “they commit poly fouls”, and try to pressure them into being romantically open, among other harmful “advice”.
 While the depiction may seem like a caricature, I have watched or experienced most of the poly tropes in the episode in real life, and I thank the writers John Scott Shepherd and Alex Koplow for such a faithful presentation!

 Update, August 2020: